Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_demo.md

 ## Workarounds for IPv6

-New bwCloud VMs only support IPv6 by default.
+VMs on bwCloud-OS only support IPv6 by default.
 Asking for IPv4 for a specific VM might be possible via the [helpdesk](https://bw-support.scc.kit.edu/).
 A few workarounds are needed to make the GitLab runner work in this IPv6-only environment.

 First, we need to start Docker with `-e GODEBUG="netdns=go+ipv6"`.
 This is related to Go prioritizing IPv4 connections.